lorenzoh/lorenzoh.github.io/_posts/2019-04-22-intro-crowd-analysis.md

 ## Challenges

-Solving these tasks brings some challenges that regular *object detection* algorithms like YOLO [4] are not equipped to handle:
+Solving these tasks brings some challenges that regular *object detection* algorithms like [YOLO](https://pjreddie.com/darknet/yolo/) are not equipped to handle:

 The **number of people** in an image can vary wildly from under 10 to more than 10000.